 Dr. Andrea A. Hunter – Director/ THPO

 Colleen A. Bell is a Doctoral Candidate in Archaeology at the University of Tulsa, Oklahoma.
-She received her Bachelor of Science in Anthropology from the University of California, Riverside and Masters of Arts in Anthropology at the University of Tulsa.
+She received her Bachelor of Science in Anthropology from the University of California, Riverside and Master of Arts in Anthropology at the University of Tulsa.
 She is a prehistoric archaeologist specializing in lithic technology and cognitive evolution.
 She has extensive experience working on block excavations in Oklahoma, Texas, New Hampshire, Armenia, and Jordan.
-Additionally, Colleen has worked in cultural resource management for over a decade in Oklahoma, Kansas, and Arkansas conducting Phase I and Phase II fieldwork, reporting, and construction monitoring.
+Additionally, Colleen has worked in cultural resource management for over a decade in Oklahoma, Kansas, Missouri, and Arkansas conducting Phase I and Phase II fieldwork, reporting, and construction monitoring.
 Beginning in 2015, she has served as an adjunct professor at Tulsa Community College teaching cultural anthropology and sociology.
 She is a member of the Register of Professional Archaeologists and the Society for American Archaeology.
 Colleen has training and experience with GPS, GIS, 3D analysis, residue analysis, use-wear (low and high power), debitage analysis, lithic technological analysis, and experimental archaeology.
 She began working for the Historic Preservation Office in June 2020.

 Pascha Enzi – GIS/Computer Technician